COVID-19 pandemic in Mexico: January–March 2021

 On January 1, police in Mexico City (SSC) warned of online and social media fraud in the purchase or rent of oxygen tanks.
 Over the weekend of January 1 to 3, oxygen distribution at the Hospital General de Zona 83 (IMSS), in Morelia, Michoacán, failed.
 Thirty-six patients died before employees could restore the system.

 AMLO reported on January 2 that 64% of the 53,625 doses of vaccines the country has received have been applied.
 He expects the 750,000 health workers in the country to be vaccinated by the end of the January.
 A 32-year-old doctor in Nuevo Leon was hospitalized after an alergic reaction to the Pfizer vaccine.

 Starting January 4, five entities—CDMX, State of Mexico, Baja California, Guanajuato, and Morelos—will be on Red Alert, 22 are Orange, three Yellow, and two—Campeche and Chiapas—Green.
 The Federal Commission for Protection Against Health Risks (Cofepris) authorized the emergency use of the Oxford-AstraZeneca vaccine.
 Mexico signed an agreement to acquire 77.4 million doses between March and August 2021.

 45,850 doses of the Pfizer vaccine arrived at the Mexico City International Airport (AICM) on January 5, 2021, destined for frontline health workers.
 43,960 people have received the first injection.
 AMLO outlined plans to recruit 10,000 brigades with 120,000 people to vaccinate 3 million people in isolated communities across the country.
 The plan calls for administering the vaccine in small communities first and major cities last.

 On January 7 the Catholic Church reported that four bishops and 135 priests had died in 2020 due to COVID-19.
 For the second day in a row, a new record, this time 13,734 new cases were reported in one day.
 There are a total of 1,493,569 confirmed cases, and there is a 42% positivity rate.

 On January 8, Mexico City health director Oliva López Arellano clarified that the city has not initiated Code blue for hopelessly ill patients in hospitals in the city.
-Some patients have arrived at hospitals with very low oxygen levels, code red, and have passed away.
+Some patients have arrived at hospitals with very low oxygen levels, code red, and have died.
 Thirty-five medical students working at the "Dr. José María Rodríguez" general hospital in Ectepac have tested positive.
 One student died on January 4, and the other students have since been relieved of their duties.